Carrickmines Luas stop

-Carrickmines (Carraig Mhaighin) is a stop on the Luas light rail tram system in Dún Laoghaire - Rathdown, south of Dublin, Ireland which serves the nearby village of Carrickmines.
+Carrickmines (Carraig Mhaighin) is a stop on the Luas light rail tram system in Dún Laoghaire–Rathdown, County Dublin, Ireland, which serves the nearby village of Carrickmines.
 It opened in 2010 and was built on the site of a disused heavy rail station of the same name.

 History

-Railway station (1854-1958)
+Railway station (1854–1958)

 The Harcourt Street railway line was built by the Dublin, Wicklow and Wexford Railway and opened in 1854, running from a temporary terminus at Harcourt Road near the city centre to Bray.
-Carrickmines was originally one of four intermediate stops on the line.
+Carrickmines was originally one of four intermediate stops on the line along with Dundrum, Stillorgan and Shankill.

 The station was located to the east of Glenamuck Road North, which crossed the railway line on an iron bridge.
 The up platform (for trains towards Dublin) featured a small station building whose design was similar to those of other DWWR buildings, attributed to the line's engineer William Dargan.
 Passengers accessed this platform through a gateway next to the building.
 The down platform featured a smaller waiting room and a ramp leading passengers to the road bridge.
 A water tower was also situated on the up platform.

-Closure (1959-2010)
+Closure (1959–2010)

-The Harcourt Street line had declined in use throughout the early 20th centaury and was closed by CIÉ at the end of 1958.
+The Harcourt Street line had declined in use throughout the early 20th century and was becoming rundown in the 1940s and 50s.
+Carrickmines had been used so little by passengers that it was reduced to a halt under Foxrock in December 1951.
+After the line continued to dwindle in use, it was closed by CIÉ at the end of 1958, despite objection from the community.
 The remaining section was used for the filming of Johnny Nobody in May 1960, notably in Tullygates and Carrickmines.
 The tracks were lifted soon after and all stations on the route were auctioned off.

 Carrickmines station building became a private residence.
 The property included the track bed and both platforms.
 The waiting room was used as an out building.
 The water tower, down platform and ramp all survived, and the building continued to be accessed by a driveway leading to the main road.
 The owners later built an extension to the back of the house, where the rails used to run.